Bond of Brothers

 “So he’s Mary’s vampire servant or something?
 Maybe he can buy us some time.”

 Mitch paused.
 Time for what?
 He and Wes were trapped in the bedroom.
 There was the storage space, but there was a complete dead end.
 The bathroom was centered, so no exit there either.
-There were two windows that led out over the parlor awning, but there was no way Wes could make a jump for it.
+Two windows led out over the parlor awning, but there was no way Wes could make a jump for it.
 Unless…

 “Mitch… I know that face… What are you rolling around up there…?”
 Wes didn’t like the idea of doing anything, but Mitch hated being trapped when he could still fight back.
 Even in school, he had always been a fight - no flight - guy “Let Gabriel handle the vampires… Maybe Mary will show up to help…”